marekandreas/elpa/DEPRECATED_FEATURES.md

+## DEPRECATED FEATURES OF *ELPA* ##

 This file contains a list of features, which have been replaced by other options.
-Thus these features are considered as deprecated and will be removed at some point from the ELPA library.
+Thus these features are considered as deprecated, and will be removed at some point in the (near) future from the *ELPA* library.

-A) Deprecated interfaces:
+### A) Deprecated interfaces:###

+In order to unfiy the namespace of the *ELPA* public interfaces, several interfaces have been replaced by new names.
+The old interfaces will be removed

 Deprecated interface             Replacement
 ===================================================